 Most people have a love/hate relationship with credit cards.
-While handing over that little piece of plastic feels painless at the time, once the harsh reality of minimum payments and skyrocketing interest rates begin to sink in, all fun and games come to a sliding halt.
+While handing over that little piece of plastic may feel painless at the time, once the harsh reality of minimum payments and skyrocketing interest rates begin to sink in, all fun and games come to a sliding halt.
 If you follow 5 simple rules of credit card management, you can maintain your credit rating and increase your FICO score while still reaping all the benefits of having a credit card.
-Your credit card management style will determine your credit score life and once you have this under control, life will be that much sweeter.
+Your credit card management style will determine your credit score.
+Once you have this under control, life will be that much sweeter.

 1. Do not apply for or use store credit cards.

 With a store card, you are limited to store use only and it can bring your credit score down.
 Use major credit cards for all your purchases if you would like to work on building or repairing your credit.
 Just make sure you make your payments on time.
 These are the credit cards that help maintain your credit score and keep you in good standing.

 2. Read ALL the small print and make an effort to understand it.